 Mt Coot-tha zipline

-Brisbane City Council is pleased to advise that the development application for the Mt Coot-tha zipline project has been lodged and is now in the assessment stage.
+The development application for the Mt Coot-tha zipline project has been approved.

-The zipline is a commitment of Lord Mayor Graham Quirk and forms part of Council's Our Shared Vision Mt Coot-tha 2030, which aims to:
+The zipline is a commitment of Council and forms part of Our Shared Vision Mt Coot-tha 2030, which aims to:

 - reinforce Mt Coot-tha as the premier destination for ecotourism, as one of Brisbane's iconic tourist attractions